 As with all of the alternative designs in this course, we simply sketch out the requirements and you are responsible for both the design and the actual implementation.
 Your implementation should leverage the design principles, patterns, and methodologies you used for the baseline design.
-We have provided the top-level module interface for your variable latency multiplier design in the file IntMulAltPRTL.py (for PyMTL) and IntMulAltVRTL.v (for Verilog).
+We have provided the top-level module interface for your variable latency multiplier design in the file IntMulAltVRTL.v for Verilog.
 Most of your code for the alternative design should be placed in these files.
-We strongly suggest refactoring any logic to check for patterns in the inputs into its own file/model so that you can unit test it.
-Do not forget to set the rtl_language variable appropriately in IntMulAltRTL.py.
+We strongly suggest refactoring any logic to check for patterns in the inputs into its own file/-model so that you can unit test it.
+Do not forget to set the rtl_language variable to 'verilog' in IntMulAltRTL.py.